waydegg/dotfiles-public/README.md

 - `stow`

 **Steps**
-1. Close this repository
+1. Clone this repository
-2. `cd` into the top level directory
+2. `cd` into the top level directory of the repository
 3. Use `stow` to create symlinks
 ```
 stow -t $HOME */    # Symlink everything